Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 pharmachologic effect

-Altai elecampane is characterized by a pronounced choleretic, tonic, expectorant, antimicrobial, analgesic, wound healing, diuretic, blood-purifying effect.
-Preparations based on elecampane slow down intestinal motility and normalize its work, regulate digestive processes and metabolism, and reduce secretory activity.
+Elecampane Altai is characterized by a pronounced choleretic, tonic, expectorant, antimicrobial, analgesic, wound-healing, diuretic, and blood purifying effect.
+Preparations based on elecampane slow down intestinal motility and normalize its functioning, regulate digestive processes and metabolism, and reduce secretory activity.

-The use of elecampane for medicinal purposes significantly accelerates the healing process of wounds and ulcers, accelerates the maturation of abscesses, significantly increases appetite, which is extremely important for debilitated patients with underweight.
-Mucous substances, inulin, essential oil, chemical elements show activity against pathogens of fungal diseases of the skin.
+The use of elecampane for medicinal purposes significantly accelerates the healing process of wounds and ulcers, accelerates the maturation of abscesses, and significantly increases appetite, which is extremely important for weakened patients with underweight.
+Mucous substances, inulin, essential oil, and chemical elements show activity against pathogens of fungal diseases of the skin.

 Tocopherol (vitamin E) is a natural antioxidant and delays the aging process.

-Gum, resins, mucus envelop the walls and protect the mucous membrane of the stomach, intestines, throat from adverse effects.
+Gum, resins, mucus envelop the walls and protect the mucous membrane of the stomach, intestines, and pharynx from adverse effects.

 Indications for use

-Altai elecampane is used to prevent colds, as an anti-inflammatory agent and antiseptic, as well as an expectorant, diuretic, diaphoretic.
+Altai elecampane is used to prevent colds, as an anti-inflammatory and antiseptic, and also as an expectorant, diuretic, and diaphoretic.

-Elecampane increases appetite, improves digestion, improves secretion in the stomach and intestines, improves metabolism and eliminates worms.
+Elecampane increases appetite, improves digestion processes, improves secretion in the stomach and intestines, improves metabolism and gets rid of worms.

-Elecampane grass is widely known as a good bile-forming, choleretic, sedative.
-The use of elecampane eliminates problems with conception, there are recorded cases.
+Elecampane herb is widely known as a good bile-forming, choleretic, and sedative.
+The use of elecampane eliminates problems with conception; there are documented cases.

-Elecampane is used for diseases of the gallbladder and liver, bronchitis and other possible diseases of the respiratory tract, accompanied by a cough.
-The plant is actively used for hemorrhoids, painful menstruation, gastritis.
+Elecampane is used for diseases of the gallbladder and liver, bronchitis and other possible diseases of the respiratory tract accompanied by cough.
+The plant is actively used for hemorrhoids, painful menstruation, and gastritis.

 Elecampane is widely used in folk medicine

-Root decoction helps to soothe cough in tuberculosis.
+The root decoction helps calm coughs due to tuberculosis.
 The herb is effective for improving the secretory function of the intestines and stomach, as an expectorant and diaphoretic.

-Infusions and decoctions from the root of elecampane are indicated for the treatment of mild diabetes mellitus, radiculitis, diathesis, rheumatism, dropsy, jaundice, hypertension, bronchial asthma.
-Elecampane successfully treat ulcers and gastritis, which are complex diseases.
+Infusions and decoctions of elecampane root are indicated for the treatment of mild diabetes mellitus, radiculitis, diathesis, rheumatism, dropsy, jaundice, hypertension, and bronchial asthma.
+Elecampane successfully treats ulcers and gastritis, which are complex diseases.

-Elecampane is also used as an external agent, a decoction is used to get rid of scabies.
-Infusion of elecampane with whooping cough and bronchial asthma is recommended to use by adding an equal amount of honey.
+Elecampane is also used as an external remedy; a decoction is used to get rid of scabies.
+It is recommended to use an infusion of elecampane for whooping cough and bronchial asthma, adding an equal amount of honey.

-Externally, in the form of poultices, crushed elecampane roots are used for joint diseases, as an effective pain reliever.
+Crushed elecampane roots are used externally in the form of poultices for joint diseases, as an effective painkiller.

-Outwardly, an elecampane-based ointment, grass leaves are used, a compress from the infusion of roots is used to heal purulent wounds, trophic ulcers, with neurodermatitis, eczema, furunculosis.
+An ointment based on elecampane and grass leaves are used externally, and a compress from an infusion of roots is used to heal purulent wounds, trophic ulcers, for neurodermatitis, eczema, and furunculosis.

 Contraindications